Everything you need to know...

 Module Aim:

-This module builds on your previous modules and further develops writing and broadcast skills.
+This module further develops writing and broadcast skills.
 You’ll gain experience of newsday processes and cycles in realistic professional newsroom settings, and you’ll research, develop, and prepare same-day multi-platform programmes.
-Through collaboration on the module and with external partners, you’ll develop your digital fluency, technical competencies, and professional awareness.
+Through collaboration with peers on the module and with external partners, you will develop your digital fluency, technical competencies, and professional awareness.

 Developing, preparing, and presenting news stories